 Fostering a robust community engagement program is paramount.
 We actively organize and cultivate a network of citizens and business leaders to champion advocacy efforts and support community programs.
-In 2023, we strengthened partnerships with various organizations and community groups, including the Wolf River Conservancy, Memphis Stormwater, Uptown Community Association, the Downtown Memphis Commission (DMC), Memphis River Parks, City of Memphis Parks Division, the Overton Park Conservancy (OPC), and the Overton Park Shell.
+In 2023, we strengthened partnerships with various organizations and community groups, including the Wolf River Conservancy, Memphis Stormwater, Uptown Community Association, the Downtown Memphis Commission (DMC), Memphis River Parks, Memphis Parks, the Overton Park Conservancy (OPC), and the Overton Park Shell.
 We also welcomed new allies, including Black Seeds Urban Farms, TONE, and Friends and Nem, further expanding our network and amplifying our impact.

-Our corporate partners, including FedEx, BlueCross Blue Shield of Tennessee (BCBST), Tioga Environmental Consultants, Evolve Bank & Trust, First Horizon, and RKA Construction have demonstrated a strong commitment to environmental stewardship through their financial support and employee volunteers.
+Our corporate partners, including FedEx, BlueCross BlueShield (BCBS), Tioga, EVOLVE Bank, First Horizon, and RKA Construction have demonstrated a strong commitment to environmental stewardship through their financial support and employee volunteers.